eosnetworkfoundation/grant-framework/applications/knockout_wars_game.md

 ERC20 token for EOS EVM with Bridging
 - Develop token
-- Testing token
+- Test token
-Bridge the original token over to EOS EVM
+- Bridge the original token over to EOS EVM
 - Test the bridging

 Development Costs: 7,000 USD